 CATEGORY III ACTIVITIES-Activities that are not league sponsored but are school sponsored.
-These activities include but are not limited to BPA, SkillsUSA, FFA, FCCLA, public performances in music, including marching band, parades, color guard events, pep band, band and choir concerts, school plays, National Honor Society banquets, and awards programs; homecoming royalty and other homecoming activities; and all school-sponsored dances.
+These activities include but are not limited to BPA, SkillsUSA, FFA, FCCLA, public performances in music, pep band, school plays, National Honor Society banquets, awards programs, homecoming royalty and other homecoming activities.
 (Graduation is exempt from this policy for seniors).
 If, however, the school sponsored activity is grade-related, an exception may be made if the consequence takes place during the violation timeframe.